GoodforGod/testcontainers-extensions/mockserver/README.md

 ### Annotation Connection

-`MockServerConnection` - can be injected to field or method parameter and used to communicate with running container via `@ContainerMockServerConnection` annotation.
+`MockServerConnection` - can be injected to field or method parameter and used to communicate with running container via `@ConnectionMockServer` annotation.
 `MockServerConnection` provides connection parameters, useful asserts, checks, etc. for easier testing.

 Example: